IoannisBouzas/Mute-Spotify-Ads/README.md

 # Mute Spotify Ads
-### (Re-uploaded because i accidently exposed my client secret and id for Spotify Developer Dashboard)
+### (Re-uploaded because i accidentally exposed client secret and id from Spotify Developer Dashboard)

 This project mutes Spotify automatically when an ad is detected, then unmutes when a song starts.
 Ideal for those who want to listen without ads interrupting the flow.